 ECONOMIC DEVELOPMENT OF JAPAN

 This lecture course is offered by the Department of Economics in the fall semester, and is generally taught by David E. Weinstein, Carl S. Shoup Professor of the Japanese Economy at Columbia’s Department of Economics.
-However, last year, during the first year of Professor Weinstein’s term as chair of the Department of Economics, it was taught by visiting professor Edward Lincoln, professorial lecturer at George Washington University.
+However, last year, during the second year of Professor Weinstein’s term as chair of the Department of Economics, it was taught by visiting professor Edward Lincoln, professorial lecturer at George Washington University.
 It covers Japan’s economic organization, structure and performance from the mid-nineteenth century to the present, focusing on the postwar period.
 Special emphasis is placed on the character of Japanese economic policy making as well as on the behavior of Japanese enterprises, financial institutions, labor force and households.
 In addition, there is considerable discussion of Japan’s recent economic condition.